clokep/clokep.github.io/content/pages/resources.rst

 Resources
 #########
-:status: draft

-A collection of links of useful articles, videos, etc.
+A curated collection of links to useful articles, videos, etc.

 Software Development
 ====================